PUPPY SOCIALISATION CLASS

 I run the Drake Veterinary Practice, Yelverton (www.drakevet.co.uk) puppy socialising and we allow puppies from other practices to come and join in at a small charge which usually is put in the charity box.
 Drake vet clients have the puppy socialising groups as part of their inoculation package and have a voucher to give them a £5 discount on my training packages.

-Woodlands Veterinary Group have also benefited from my experience as their nurses and reception staff have done a course of training with me to allow them to run their own puppy socialisation groups with confidence.
+Woodlands Veterinary Group and Elm Veterinary group have also benefited from my experience as their nurses and reception staff have done a course of training with me to allow them to run their own puppy socialisation groups with confidence.

-I have taught many nurses over the years in veterinary practices to enable the practice to have their own puppy socialising groups and do regular updates for them.
+I have taught many nurses over the years in veterinary practices to enable the practice to have their own puppy socialising groups and do regular updates for them when they need it.

 Puppy socialising sessions at veterinary practices enables the puppies to play and mix with other breeds; they can learn bite inhibition on other breeds of dog, start to recognise body signals that are different from their siblings and the nurse or training advisor can give advice on any issues noticed in the group session.
 Shy or timid puppy owners are given advice on how to improve the pups confidence and everyone is shown how to handle and check their puppies, cleaning teeth and clipping nails.
 Puppy socialising and training classes are designed to teach owners to better understand their puppy’s needs, establish effective communication, prevent behaviour problems, and to show owners how to properly socialise their new puppy.
 Another benefit is the pups think of the practice as somewhere to meet and play and often coming into the reception looking very happy and looking for their mates even when they are a lot older they still relate the reception as a play room.